All rehearsals at Trinity Lutheran Alameda unless indicated otherwise.

 AUDITIONS: Auditioning singers are welcome to Soli Deo Gloria for a probationary trimester.
 The artistic director will advise you at the end of the trimester whether you have been accepted as a returning member and/or counsel you on steps you must take to be accepted as a returning member.

 DUES: Membership dues are collected for each of the three semesters to support the operations of the choir.
-Dues for Fall 2017 will be $95, including the cost of music.
+Dues are $95 per trimester, including the cost of music.
 Please pay by the first rehearsal, or make an arrangement with the treasurer.
 Limited financial assistance is available; for details speak to Mauna Arnzen.

 WHEN: SDG rehearses from 7:15 pm to 9:45 pm on each Monday night leading up to a concert, with one or two extra dress rehearsals the week of the concert.
 We have two Saturday rehearsal for each concert series.
 During each rehearsal there is a 10 or 15 minute break in the middle for snacks and socializing.
 All Saturday rehearsals are shown on the calendar above.